 Completing the BSc (Hons) Nautical Science Top up Degree at Liverpool John Moores University will enable you to graduate as a Maritime professional to develop a career in the shore based Maritime sector.
-If the degree is completed alongside Mates certification, it will also allow you to return to sea in a management role.

 We have a proud tradition of teaching maritime and nautical studies at LJMU, having originally provided courses as Liverpool Nautical College.
 However this course is firmly focused on the present and future needs of the industry with its state-of-the-art facilities, including a 360-degree ship's bridge simulator system and teaching from staff with extensive industrial experience.

 "I am genuinely impressed at my student experience during the past two years.
 The course is well-structured and is managed by an extremely knowledgeable team of lecturers.
 The level of support has been wonderful.
 I have had a very positive experience as a student and I would not hesitate in recommending the course or university to others."

 We have strong links with the marine industry both in the UK and overseas and work closely with the MCA and MNTB across all of our Nautical programmes.